Gino Giugni: Works

-Giugni was one of the leading Italian scholars who developed connections between labor relations and sociology.
+Giugni was one of the leading Italian scholars who developed connections between labour relations and sociology.
 He is the author of several books, including the following: Introduzione allo studio dell'autonomia collettiva (1960), Il sindacato fra contratti e riforme (1972), Lavoro, legge, contratti (1989) and L'intervista Fondata sul lavoro?
 (1994).

 Assassination attempt

-Giugni was wounded in legs in an attack in Rome on 3 May 1983 when he was teaching at the university and serving as the director at the ministry of labor.
+Giugni was wounded in the legs in an attack in Rome on 3 May 1983 when he was teaching at the university and serving as the director at the Ministry of Labour.
 The attack occurred after Giugni left his office at the university.
 Perpetrators, one man and a woman, have not been identified and arrested.
 A group linked to the Red Brigades claimed the responsibility of the attack.

 Death

-Giugni died in Rome on 5 October 2009 after long illness.
+Giugni died in Rome on 5 October 2009 after a long illness.
 He was 82.